ace-brown/online-shop-backend/README.md

 - EJS View Engine: Embedded JavaScript templates for rendering dynamic content.
 - MySQL: Relational database management system for data storage.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-Special thanks to the creators of Node.js, EJS, and MySQL for providing excellent tools for web development.